APT Repositories

 Snapshots functionality is available for both proxy and hosted repositories.

-Snapshots functionality is useful in following cases:
+Snapshot functionality is useful in the following cases:

-• Create a snapshot and use it as a repository for a proxy repository.
+Create a snapshot and use it as a repository for a proxy repository.
 In this case, you are sure that packages will not be updated or removed because of changes in the remote repository.

 Note